Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

-Based on the results for this example, two important remarks are worth making.
-Firstly, the results show a notable performance improvement with the adoption of filtering on the joint $2N_{t}$-dimensional state-space: about 15-fold improvement in estimation precision (RMSE) and nearly 10-fold in credibility (NEES).
-The fact that the Coupled PDA performs as well as the stochatic particle flow suggests that modeling the inherent dependencies between targets and filtering in the joint space provides most of the performance gain.
-Secondly, the example not only illustrates well the curse of dimensionality for the joint multi-target (bootstrap) particle filter, but also corroborates the success of the principled choices made to formulate the stochastic particle flow in order to avoid degeneracy in high-dimensional problems.
-This latter observation becomes clear when we realise that the performance indexes for the stochastic particle flow scale gently with the number of dimensions.

-Additionally, it is also worth noting that the original particle flows provide very accurate estimates, relying on the fairly precise estimate covariance matrices given by the CPDA as a companion filter.
-However, the calculated NEES for these filters is not reliable since their first and second moment estimates stem from distinct filtering methods.
-Whilst this fact does not disqualify the original particle filters per se, it is arguable that the true credibility of their estimates cannot be quantified and, ultimately, evokes the question about to what extent the success of these algorithms is due to the companion filter.
+Additionally, it is also worth noting that the original particle flows provide relatively accurate estimates, scaling well with the number of dimensions.
+For the evaluated implementation, both particle flow filters (GPF, SDPF) rely on covariance matrices estimated by the CPDA as a companion filter.
+Due to this fact, calculated NEES for these filters is not reliable since their first and second moment estimates are underpinned by distinct filtering methods.
+This does not disqualify the original particle filters per se since observed characteristics are probably due to the implementation settings.
+Under these circumstances, actual consistency (credibility) of their estimates cannot be quantified and, ultimately, evokes the question about the extent to which the success of the adopted implementation is due to the companion filter.